Trip Ideas & Itinerary

 - Begin Day 2 in Rochester by getting in touch with your wild side at Seneca Park Zoo, which is just as dedicated to conservation efforts as it is family-fun.

-- Spend a summer afternoon at Seabreeze Amusement Park – located between Lake Ontario and Irondequoit Bay.
+- Spend a summer afternoon cooling off at Seabreeze Amusement Park – located between Lake Ontario and Irondequoit Bay.
 Seabreeze is the Finger Lakes region’s #1 summer family-fun destination offering roller coasters, rides for all ages, a midway and waterpark.
 No visit to Seabreeze is complete without a ride on the Jack Rabbit Rollercoaster, the oldest continuously operating wooden roller coaster in the United States!

 - Discover a picture-perfect setting for a one-of-a-kind experience celebrating photography and film at the George Eastman Museum, the oldest photography museum in the world housed in the historic mansion and estate of George Eastman, the founder of Kodak.

 - Travel back in time to the 19th century at Genesee Country Village & Museum, the largest living history museum in New York and third largest in the country.